KNDy neuron

 Kisspeptin, neurokinin B, and dynorphin (KNDy) neurons are neurons in the hypothalamus of the brain that are central to the hormonal control of reproduction.

 KNDy neurons in the hypothalamus coexpress kisspeptin, neurokinin B (NKB) and dynorphin.
 They are involved in the negative feedback of gonadotropin-releasing hormone (GnRH) release in the hypothalamic–pituitary–gonadal (HPG) axis.
 Sex steroids released from the gonads act on KNDy neurons as inhibitors of kisspeptin release.
 This inhibition provides negative feedback control on the HPG axis.

 KNDy peptide colocalization was first discovered in 2007 in sheep and was later confirmed to be present in mice, rats, cows and nonhuman primates.
 KNDy neurons are thought to be located in the hypothalamus region of human brains due to conservation across most mammalian species.

 Other roles of KNDy neurons include influences on prolactin production; puberty; stress' effects on reproduction; and the control of thermoregulation.

 GnRH pulse regulation

-KNDy neurons control GnRH pulse generation by through release of three known peptides: neurokinin B (NKB), dynorphin and kisspeptin.
+KNDy neurons control GnRH pulse generation through the release of three known peptides: neurokinin B (NKB), dynorphin and kisspeptin.
 NKB and dynorphin are the two peptides that regulate the secretion of kisspeptin.
 NKB is the stimulating peptide that initiates the pulsatile release of GnRH by activating NKB receptors, called TACR3, on mutually connected KNDy neurons to release kisspeptin in an autocrine signalling pathway.
 Kisspeptin then activates the GPR54 receptors on GnRH neurons inducing the pulsatile release of GnRH and on KNDy neurons, adding to the stimulatory effect of NKB.
 Eventually the pulse is terminated by dynorphin, which acts on κ-opioid receptors (KOR) in KNDy neurons to inhibit NKB and kisspeptin secretion and inhibits GnRH secretion acting directly on GnRH neuron receptors.